peter-popluhar/catalog/README.md

 Catalog is a POC web app, for administration of products, based on Next.js and GQL server.

+There is also newer version of GQL Apollo Serve/Client [version](https://github.com/peter-popluhar/catalog-gql-apollo-server-client).

 Exist in two languages:
 - Primary - English
 - Secondary - Swahili (for future plans to expand in Africa)